crossedxd/fwmissionnavigator/README.md

 # fwmissionnavigator
-Tool that automatically sets waypoints for available Gallente FW mission pickup locations
+Tool that automatically sets waypoints for available Gallente FW mission pickup locations.

+Requires EVEAuth and the Requests library.